 Alcohol, Drug Abuse, Addiction, and Co-occurring Disorders

 Co-occurring mental health and substance abuse disorders are common.
-On average, more than half (52%) of persons surveyed in the past few years who have ever been diagnosed with alcohol abuse or dependence have also experienced a mental disorder at some time in their lives.
-An even larger proportion (59%) of people with a history of other drug abuse or dependence also had experienced a mental disorder.
+On average, more than half (52 percent) of persons surveyed in the past few years who have ever been diagnosed with alcohol abuse or dependence have also experienced a mental disorder at some time in their lives.
+An even larger proportion (59 percent) of people with a history of other drug abuse or dependence also had experienced a mental disorder.

 Mental health problems often predate substance abuse problems by four to six years; alcohol or other drugs may be used as a form of self-medication to alleviate the symptoms of the mental disorder.
 In some cases, substance abuse precedes the development of mental health problems.
 For instance, anxiety and depression may be brought on as a response to stressors from broken relationships, lost employment, and other situations directly related to an alcohol and/or drug-using lifestyle.